 Academic Standing Decision and Promotion

-A student may be discontinued from the School of Business – Continuing Education & Part-Time Studies on either academic or behavioural grounds, as set out in the Discontinuance Procedure.
+A student may be discontinued from the School of Business – Continuing Education & Part-Time Studies on either academic or non-academic reasons, as set out in the Discontinuance Procedure.
 Discontinuance decisions for academic reasons are made at the end of each academic semester.

 Re-admission to a Program

 Re-admission to a program is not automatic.
-In all cases, re-admission to programs in the School of Business – Continuing Education & Part-Time Studies will be at the discretion of the Chair.
+In all cases, re-admission to programs in the School of Business – Continuing Education & Part-Time Studies will be at the discretion of the Academic Chair.